 Prediction #3: Resilience.
 Technological innovations will need to address the sustainability and resilience of our metros in face of natural disasters and human-triggered events.

-4. What are the top 3 technologies trends shaping cities of the future?
+4. What are the top 3 technology trends shaping cities of the future?

 Trend #1: Smart IoT Networks.
 From smart lighting to parking sensors and power meters to air quality sensors, an intricate network of IoT devices are starting to track and measure the living standards that cities are providing to their residents.